awsm-research/DeepLineDP/README.md

 ### Line-level baseline experiment

-There are 2 baselines in this experiment (i.e., n-gram and ErrorProne).
+There are 2 baselines in this experiment (i.e., `N-gram` and `ErrorProne`).

-To obtain the result from n-gram, go to `/script/line-level-baseline/ngram/` and run code in `n_gram.java`.
+To obtain the result from `N-gram`, go to `/script/line-level-baseline/ngram/` and run code in `n_gram.java`.
 The result will be stored in `/n_gram_result/` directory.
 After all results are obtained, copy the `/n_gram_result/` directory to the `/output/` directory.

-To obtain the result from ErrorProne, go to `/script/line-level-baseline/ErrorProne/` and run code in `run_ErrorProne.ipynb`.
+To obtain the result from `ErrorProne`, go to `/script/line-level-baseline/ErrorProne/` and run code in `run_ErrorProne.ipynb`.
 The result will be stored in `/ErrorProne_result/` directory.
 After all results are obtained, copy the `/ErrorProne_result/` directory to the `/output/` directory.

 ### Obtaining the experiment result presented in the paper

-Run RQ1_RQ3.R to get the result of RQ1-RQ3 (may run in IDE or by the following command)
+Run `get_evaluation_result.R` to get the result of RQ1-RQ4 (may run in IDE or by the following command)

-	Rscript RQ1_RQ3.R
+	Rscript  get_evaluation_result.R

 The results are figures that are stored in `./output/figures/`

-Run RQ4.R to get the result of RQ4 (may run in IDE or by the following command)

-	Rscript RQ4.R